Perc6ptr0n/Using-Amazon-Chronos-for-Timeseries-Forecasting-/README.md

 # Using-Amazon-Chronos-for-Timeseries-Forecasting-

-# 🌟 Predicting Energy Consumption with Amazon Chronos 🌟
+# 🌟 Predicting Energy Consumption with Gen AI  🌟

 This repository demonstrates how to use **Amazon Chronos**, a state-of-the-art time-series forecasting tool, to predict energy consumption patterns.
 The project focuses on fine-tuning hyperparameters and building an efficient pipeline for accurate and reliable predictions, even in complex time-series datasets.